Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 Just get started... you'll be glad you did.

 In summary, there are many excellent reasons to collect vintage watches, and we hope these tips can help you be a little smarter the next time you're thinking about buying a vintage watch.
 Vintage watches are a broad subject area, so don't try to eat the entire elephant at one sitting.
 Pick an area of focus, whether it be a time period, a certain manufacturer, a certain style of watch or whatever aspect of collecting strikes your fancy and learn as much as you can.
-Soon, you'll start to develop your own "eye" for what makes a good, collectible watch.
+The key is: learn as much as you can!
+There's no substitute for education, and it won't take long before you start to develop your own "eye" for what makes a good, collectible watch.
 As your confidence and understanding grows, so will your ability to recognize which watches are good purchases and which should be avoided.

 But we warn you: collecting vintage watches can be a very addictive hobby... and a thoroughly enjoyable one as well!
 It can even be a profitable hobby if you equip yourself with a little knowledge.
 Once you buy that first watch and get captured by the magic of these wonderful old vintage timepieces, you just might turn into a VINTAGE WATCH COLLECTOR.
 And we don't know any watch collector who has just ONE watch in their collection!